 5 Tips for an engaging website

-In a world where we google just about every thing before we buy, it is extremely likely that your website will be the first port of call for potential customers.
-Look at it as the front cover of your business, does it reflect your work in a positive light?
+In a world where we Google just about everything before we buy, it’s extremely likely that your website will be the first port of call for potential customers.
+Look at it as the front cover or shop window of your business, does it reflect your work in a positive light?

 “Business owners need to realise that their design is a reflection of their business, even if it’s not intentional.
 If you don’t care about your design, then your design is telling people that you don’t care about your business.” – Marco Suarez (Designer of Mailchimp & Etsy)